b-dont/blog/deploy-and-run-ansible-with-docker.md

 	;;
 esac
 ```

 The first thing you'll notice is our shebang is calling `sh` rather than `bash`.
 We want to keep things as simple as possible within the container, and minimize any potential undesired or unexpected behavior, so calling a plain old `sh` over `bash` is preferred.

 Next, we call our `set -euf` again, for the same reasons as last time, then we handle the arguments passed in from the runner script using `case`.
 Here, the `case "${1:-}"` will account for the very first argument passed.

 Let's take a look back at `ansible-runner.sh` for a minute.
 The arguments we gave it were `ansible -m ping all`.
-This would be a standard `ansible` CLI call to have ansible reach and ping all managed nodes in the inventory file.
+This is an `ansible` CLI call to have ansible reach and ping all managed nodes in the inventory file.
 Our `run-entrypoint.sh` script will take our _first_ argument here (`ansible`) and will run the `case` pattern match against it, shift to remove the argument from the argument array, set the user from the environment variable we gave to the runner script earlier, and then pass the rest of the arguments to the call to our container's Ansible instance (in this case, that would be `-m ping all`).

 We've distinguished our `-u "$user"` argument here because other Ansible CLI tools will complain if given a user argument, so we account for them inside of the container on the entrypoint.
 This will also streamline the user connection, so our end-users will not have to account for their remote user, minimizing error and creating another layer of security.

 Now that our scripts are done, you can deploy your playbooks, inventory, and config files to the control node, get Docker or Podman installed, and build your image.

-Once it's all said and done, the container's Ansible instance will execute our commands and you'll be managing environments in no time.
+Once it's all said and done, the container's Ansible instance will execute our commands on the managed nodes, and you'll be managing environments in no time.